 6. Finally

-If there is anyone out there who is scared, please let them know that you can live with a lot of magic spells.
+If there is anyone out there who is scared, please tell them that they can live even if they are full of magic spells.